Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_02_idct_introduction.md

 This lab is designed to teach the fundamentals of the Vitis development environment and programming model.
 This includes: familiarizing with OpenCL, understanding software and hardware emulation flows, profiling performance and identifying how to optimize host and kernel code.

-The kernel used in this lab is an Inverse Discrete Cosine Transform (IDCT), a function widely used in audio/image codecs such as HEVC.
+The kernel or the function ( it can be a set of function also) used for acceleration in this lab is an Inverse Discrete Cosine Transform (IDCT), a function widely used for transform coding in applications like audio/image codecs such as HEVC.

 ### Setting Up Vitis Environment